grumpyjames/limits_of_tda/README.md

 It's also completely OK to pass non-primitive objects around, but all of their public methods must obey TDA.

+Once you're done here, it's very much a choose your own adventure kind of thing.

+## Objective Z

+You might have a good idea of a story that would be hard to express within the TDA rules.
+Perhaps have a go at implementing it, if so.

-## Objective 2 : We can bake it for you wholesale
+## Objective A : We can bake it for you wholesale

 Add a function to the `BreadShop` that behaves as follows:

 * Takes no arguments
-* Calls a new `placeWholesaleOrder` on `OutboundEvents` with an integer amount that is equal to the `sum` of all the orders in all of the known accounts
+* Calls a new `placeWholesaleOrder` on `OutboundEvents` with an integer amount that is equal to the `sum` of the quantities of the orders in all of the known accounts

 Remember to stay within the rules of TDA!

-## Objective 3 : Choose your own adventure.
+## Objective B : A wholesale order arrives

-At this point, you might have a good idea of a story that would be hard to express within the TDA rules.
-Perhaps have a go at implementing it, if so.

-If nothing immediately occurs to you, try one of the following requirements:

-a.)
-The bread arrives
+This can be attempted separately from objective A.

 Add a function to the `BreadShop` named `onWholesaleOrder`.
 This would be called when the wholesale order arrives.
 It takes a single argument - the size of the wholesale order.